CodeYourFuture/syllabus-archive/js-core-1/week-2/lesson.md

 ## Learning Objectives

-By the end of this class, you should be able to answer these questions:
+By the end of this class, you should be able to:

 - What are expressions and statements (and what's the difference)?
-- What are conditionals?
+- Define what expressions and statements are and describe the difference
+- Define what was a conditional is
-- What are `for` and `while` loops (and what's the difference)?
+- Define what `for` and `while` loops are and define the difference
-- How do you use expressions with conditionals?
+- Write an if statement using a conditional
-- What are comparator operators and how do you use them?
+- Define comparator operators and list the different types
-- What are logical operators and how do you use them?
+- Use comparator operators in an `if` statement
+- Define what a logical operator is and give examples
-- What functionality does the `assert` module provide?
+- Write functionality that uses the `assert` module
-- What are arrays and how can you interact with them?
+- Describe what an array is and write code that interacts with them

 ---